randallard/odbc-address-verify-and-update-docs/index.md

 ### Application steps

 This application is set to perform the following steps:
+0. Preliminary Estimation: Get a count of records for estimation purposes [more detail on this step](#0-preliminary-estimation)
 1. Create an initial records file and display the number of records in that file [more detail on this step](#1-creating-the-initial-upload-file)
 2. Results summary can be generated after you receive your results [more detail on this step](#2-generating-the-results-summary)
 3. Generate queries for updating the database [more detail on this step](#3-generating-the-queries)